 Pension Consultant Alliance (PCA) conducted the survey for the SBI Investment Beliefs Project during June.
-PCA surveyed Board members and designees, the Investment Advisory Council (IAC), Staff, the former Executive Director and three former IAC Chairpersons.
+PCA surveyed Board members and designees, the Investment Advisory Council, Staff, the former Executive Director and three former IAC Chairpersons.
 I worked with PCA to analyze the survey results.

 PCA has prepared a proposed Statement of Investment Beliefs.
-The statement was presented to the IAC at its August meeting.
-The IAC reviewed the statement and endorsed the recommendation to adopt the Statement of Investment Beliefs.
+The statement will be presented at the IAC meeting.
+We are requesting that the IAC endorse the recommendation to the SBI Board to adopt the Statement of Investment Beliefs.

-The Investment Advisory Council concurs with the Executive Director's recommendation that the SBI adopt the proposed Statement of Investment Beliefs.
+The Executive Director is requesting that the IAC endorse the recommendation that the SBI adopt the proposed Statement of Investment Beliefs.